-CONCERT CHOIR 2 units, 1 lecture hours, 3 lab hours (Pass/No Pass)
+31 CONCERT CHOIR

-PREREQUISITES: Audition.
+2 units, 1 lecture hour, 3 lab hours.
+(Retakes = 3) PREREQUISITES: Audition.
 ADVISORIES: Eligibility for English 126.
 This course is the study and performance of a wide variety of choral literature from all musical eras, with an emphasis on the development of skills needed to perform within an ensemble.
 Participation in all performances required.
 Audition required.
 No prior experience necessary.
 (A, CSU, UC) (C-ID MUS 180)